Neeraj-2307/offcoder_/README.md

 <li>The external libraries used in the previous section should be replaced
 with your own scraper algorithm.</li>

-<li>Users must get their projected new rating and rank for the offline
-contest based on the concerned platform’s rating mechanism.</li>

 <li>The platform should have an elegant dashboard for statistics of user’s
 performance through graphs, pie charts, etc.</li>

-<li>The platform should have an automatic download feature for favorite
+<li>The platform should have an  download feature for favorite
-topics selected previously.
-The download should happen in a periodic manner whenever connected to the Internet.</li>
+topics selected .
+The download should happen in when connected to the Internet by user choice.</li>

 <li>The platform can suggest questions similar to the current question.</li>
 </ol>